Five Ways to Increase Your Authentic Joy

 Respect for ourselves guides our morals; respect for others guides our manners.
 Laurence Sterne, English novelist

-5. Create Joy with an In-Joy List
+5. Create an In-Joy List

 Find joy in everything you choose to do.
 Every job, relationship, home… it’s your responsibility to love it, or change it.
 Chuck Palahniuk